artsy/artsy.github.io/source/_posts/2014-05-06-aspect-oriented-programming-and-aranalytics.markdown

 blog-url: http://ashfurrow.com/
 ---

-Analytics are a common in iOS applications.
+Analytics are common in iOS applications.
 They help inform our decisions about products.
 Since analytics are so common, Artsy developed a library called [ARAnalytics](https://github.com/orta/ARAnalytics).
 This library provides a single interface to many different backend analytics providers, freeing